-The comments below are based on Croatian laws effective as at 15 July 2016.
+The comments below are based on Croatian laws effective as at 15 February 2017.

-In general, legal entities and legitimate persons from EU member states are free to buy real estate in Croatia.
+In general, legal entities and physical persons from EU member states are freely able to buy real estate in Croatia.
 Exceptions do exist and depend on the type of real estate.
-Other foreign (non-EU) legal entities and legitimate persons need to apply for a permit from the Croatian Ministry of Justice before they can be registered as owners in the land registry.
+Other foreign (non-EU) legal entities and physical persons need to apply for a permit from the Croatian Ministry of Justice before they can be registered as owners in the land registry.

 The standard value added tax (VAT) rate is 25% and it applies to most products and services.
 There are also reduced VAT rates of 5% and 13% for some other products and services.

-Generally, as of 1 January 2015, land and buildings are considered to be one supply, i.e. the same tax treatment applies to both land and buildings.
+Generally, land and buildings are considered to be one supply, i.e. the same tax treatment applies to both land and buildings ("real estate").